thisislink/GamesChariot/README.md

 So, other than taking other known precautions when setting up a server, such as firewall setup, I knew not disclosing usernames and passwords publically was going to be crucial.

 I chose to take advantage of Java .properties files to properly hide the database and server details I wanted to hide.
-With the use of a configuration controller, the keys that will need to be setup for anyone using the api can be accessed from the [/api](https://gameschariot.com/api) route.
+With the use of a configuration controller, the keys that will need to be setup for anyone using the api can be accessed from the [/api](https://gameschariot.com/api) route in a [future state](https://github.com/thisislink/GamesChariot#using-the-website-future-state).

 The resource which really helped me learn how to setup the configuration is this [Store Secrets video](https://www.youtube.com/watch?v=PmGLn3ua_lU).